oobabooga/text-generation-webui/Contributing-guidelines.md

 **API**

-The API exists to make it possible to automate text generation actions available in the UI.
-It is implemented as an extension.

-* The UI takes precedence over the API: you should not add features exclusively to the API if they could be added to the UI first.
+The UI takes precedence over the API: you should not add features exclusively to the API if they could be added to the UI first.
-* Providing an API with extensive and niche features is not a priority.

 ### Extensions